KULL-Centre/_2023_Tesei_IDRome/README.md

 This repository contains Python code, [Jupyter](http://jupyter.org) Notebooks, and data for reproducing the results presented in the manuscript _Conformational ensembles of the human intrinsically disordered proteome: Bridging chain compaction with function and sequence conservation_
 The CSV file `IDRome_DB.csv` and the Excel Sheet `IDRome_DB.xlsx` list the sequence and various sequence- and conformational properties of all the 29,998 IDRs.

+Simulations trajectories and time series of conformational properties are available for all the 29,998 IDRs at [sid.erda.dk/sharelink/AVZAJvJnCO](https://sid.erda.dk/sharelink/AVZAJvJnCO).

 ### Layout
 - `seq_conf_prop.ipynb` reproduces Fig. 1, 3, S3, S4, S6, and S10
 - `go_analysis.ipynb` reproduces Fig. 2